 Because of its beauty, the peacock is associated with pride, one of the seven deadly sins.
-However, like the peacock, pride is a double-edged sword as you should take pride in what you do and who you are without craving for recognition and attention.
+However, like the symbolic meaning of the peacock, pride is a double-edged sword as you should take pride in what you do and who you are without craving for recognition and attention.

 Peacocks eat poisonous snakes and are thus referred to as serpent slayers, the serpent, of course, represents the sub-conscious mind and sinful pride.
 Therefore, the peacock has a strong symbolic edge that shows when you defeat your demons you expand conscious awareness and transform energy in a different way.